EPI 214 Spring 2019 (1 unit)

 By the end of the course, students will be able to:

 Designing Clinical Research (EPI 202).
 Exceptions to this prerequisite may be made with the consent of the Course Director, space permitting.

 Course content will be delivered through weekly interactive lectures.
-These will take place on Thursdays from 1:00 to 2:30 PM, April 6, April 20 and May 4.
+These will take place on Tuesdays from 1:15 to 2:45 PM, April 9 through May 14.